 If you would like to learn more about the concepts of infinitely small values, limits and integrals, there’s a great video by Numberphile I strongly recommend you watch:

-With all this in mind, let’s go back to the domain of probabilities.
+And with all this in mind, let’s go back to the domain of probabilities.

 Probability mass and probability density